-As there were no main effects or interactions involving which grammar the person was trained on (grammar A vs grammar B), this factor is not reported further.
+As there were no main effects or interactions involving which grammar the person was trained in (grammar A versus B), this factor is not reported further.

+Overall performance

-Overall performance.
-Overall, 64% (SD=13%) of the test items were classified correctly, which is significantly better than 50%, $\underline{t}(24) = 5.60$, $\underline{p} < .0005$.
+Overall, 64% (SD = 13%) of the test items were classified correctly, which is significantly better than 50%, t(24) = 5.60, p < .0005.
 That is, the training phase did result in learning.
-The effect of time was significant, with participants classifying a greater percentage of test items correctly the first time (67%, SD=11%) than the second time (61%, SD=15%) through the test items, $\underline{t}(24) = 3.80$, $\underline{p} = .001$.
-The effect of time was not anticipated (contrast Reber, 1989; Dienes, Kurz, Bernhaupt & Perner, 1997).
+The effect of time was significant, with participants classifying a greater percentage of test items correctly the first time (67%, SD = 11%) than the second time (61%, SD = 15%) through the test items, t(24) = 3.80, p = .001.
+The effect of time was not anticipated (contrast Reber, 1989; Dienes, Kurz, Bernhaupt, & Perner, 1997).

-Proportion of different structural knowledge attributions.
-No participant used the pre-existing knowledge category, and so this category was dropped from subsequent analyses.
+Proportion of different structural knowledge attributions

+None of the participants used the pre-existing knowledge category, and so this category was dropped from subsequent analyses.
 Figure 3 shows the proportion of the four remaining attributions (regardless of whether the classification response was correct or incorrect) for each of the two times.
-A 4 X 2 (attribution [guess vs intuition vs rules vs memory] by time [first half of testing vs second half]) repeated measures ANOVA on proportion of responses indicated only a main effect of attribution, F(2.4, 57.6) = 16.32, g < .0005 (with Huyn-Feldt correction).
+A 4×2 (attribution [guess versus intuition versus rules versus memory] by time [first half of testing versus second half]) repeated measures ANOVA on proportion of responses indicated only a main effect of attribution, F(2.4, 57.6) = 16.32, p < .0005 (with Huyn-Feldt correction).
 It can be seen that for the materials and procedure used, attributions indicating unconscious structural knowledge were more common than attributions indicating conscious structural knowledge.
-There was no significant difference between the proportion of guess and intuition responses; nor between the proportion of rule and memory responses, ps > .10.
+There was no significant difference between the proportion of guess and intuition responses or between the proportion of rule and memory responses, ps > .10.
 Guess and intuition attributions were therefore added together to make the total proportion of responses based on unconscious structural knowledge (implicit responses); and rule and memory proportions were added together to make the total proportion of responses based on at least some conscious structural knowledge (explicit responses).
-There was a greater proportion of implicit rather than explicit responses (81% vs 19%), t(24) = 7.33, p < .0005.
+There was a greater proportion of implicit rather than explicit responses (81 vs. 19%), t(24) = 7.33, p < .0005.

-Figure 3.
-Proportion of different attribution types for first half (t1) and second half (t2) of testing in experiment 1.
-Bars indicate plus and minus one standard error.
+Fig. 3 Proportion of different attribution types for first half (t1) and second half (t2) of testing in Experiment 1.
+Bars indicate plus and minus one standard error

-It can be seen from figure 3 that there was no tendency for guess attributions to decrease; that is, the data do not support the hypothesis that guess attributions might become converted to intuition attributions over time.
+It can be seen from Fig. 3 that there was no tendency for guess attributions to decrease; that is, the data do not support the hypothesis that guess attributions might become converted to intuition attributions over time.

-Classification accuracy for different attribution types.
+Classification accuracy for different attribution types

 Figure 4 shows the classification accuracy for the four attribution types and two time periods.
-A 4 X 2 (attribution [guess vs intuition vs rules vs memory] by time [first half of testing vs second half]) repeated measures ANOVA on percentage correct responses was not conducted because only five participants had complete data for all eight cells.
-Just comparing the two implicit attribution types, a 2 X 2 (attribution [guess vs intuition] by time) repeated measures ANOVA indicated no significant main effects nor an interaction (N= 20).
-Similarly, just comparing the two explicit attribution types, a 2 X 2 (attribution types) by time) repeated measures ANOVA indicated no significant main effects nor an interaction (N= 6).
+A 4×2 (attribution [guess versus intuition versus rules versus memory] by time [first half of testing versus second half]) repeated measures ANOVA on percentage of correct responses was not conducted because only five participants had complete data for all eight cells.
+Just comparing the two implicit attribution types, a 2×2 (attribution [guess versus intuition] by time) repeated measures ANOVA indicated no significant main effects nor an interaction (n = 20).
+Similarly, just comparing the two explicit attribution types, a 2×2 (attribution [rules versus memory] by time) repeated measures ANOVA indicated no significant main effects nor an interaction (n = 6).
 The guess and intuition categories were thus collapsed to make an implicit category and the rules and memory attributions were collapsed to make an explicit category.
-Comparing implicit and explicit attribution types, a 2 X 2 (attribution [implicit vs explicit] by time) repeated measures ANOVA indicated only a significant effect of attribution (N= 15), F(1,14) = 7.93, p = .014, with people being more correct when there was conscious (76%) rather than unconscious (65%) structural knowledge.
+Comparing implicit and explicit attribution types, a 2×2 (attribution [implicit versus explicit] by time) repeated measures ANOVA indicated only a significant effect of attribution (n = 15), F(1, 14) = 7.93, p = .014, with participants being more correct when there was conscious (76%) rather than unconscious (65%) structural knowledge.